 What are the benefits of functional testing for emails?

-The primary purpose of functional testing is to ensure the end result is what you expect it to be.
-You want to make sure your code does all the things you programmed it to do.
+This is, in essence, to ensure the end result is what you expect it to be and that your code does all the things you programmed it to do.

 What are the limitations of functional testing with emails?